-This privacy declaration (hereinafter referred to as "App Privacy Declaration") is applicable to the parking & mobility management App developed by Commuty SA, on web and mobile, to (i) optimize the parking usage and costs through smart parking management, and (ii) organise and incentivise alternative mobility for employees (hereinafter the "App").
+This privacy declaration (hereinafter referred to as "Application Privacy Declaration") is applicable to the workplace management application developed by Commuty, a public limited company, having its registered seat at rue Louis de Geer 6, 1348 Ottignies-Louvain-la-Neuve, registered in the register of legal entities of Brabant Walloon under enterprise number 0556.631.530 (“Commuty”), on web and mobile, to (i) optimize the parking usage through smart parking management, (ii) organise and incentivise alternative mobility for employees, and book any shared resource in the workplace, (hereinafter the "App").

 Types of personal data